Still paying hyperscaler rates? Cut your cloud bill by up to 60% with on GPUs AceCloud right now.

 FactorsCPU (Central Processing Unit)GPU (Graphics Processing Unit)TPU (Tensor Processing Unit)

-Designed ForGeneral-purpose computing, control logicParallel processing, graphics rendering, and compute-intensive tasksHigh-speed matrix computations specifically for AI/ML workloads
+Designed ForGeneral-purpose computing, control logicParallel processing, graphics rendering and compute-intensive tasksHigh-speed matrix computations specifically for AI/ML workloads

 Core StrengthVersatile task execution, strong at serial processingHigh parallelism, excellent for training large AI modelsMatrix math acceleration for deep learning models (especially TensorFlow)